facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/index.md

 ///
 ```

+//// html | div.result
+/// note | Did you know?
+You can create a note with Blocks!
+///
+////

 Lastly, a given Block extension may allow for additional options that don't make sense in the first line declaration.
 This may be because they are rarely used, more complicated, or just make the first line signature more confusing.
 These
 options are per block specific use a YAML syntax.
 They must be part of the header, which means no new line between the